Christianization of the Roman Empire as diffusion of innovation: Slavery through the fifth century

 Christianity adopted slavery as one of its main metaphors in its assertion that all humans are slaves to sin.
 There are no extant sources written by slaves, but Christian rhetoric is filled with that metaphorical perspective.
 John Chrysostom's surviving corpus alone mentions slavery over 5,000 times.
 Chrysostom wrote baptismal instructions for churches in his jurisdiction, telling the officiating priest to stop at various points to remind the catechumens of how the act of baptism frees them by making them holy and just sons of God as joint-heirs with Christ.
 "Repeated so often, in such an important context, this message must have made a major impact on the thinking of Christian congregations and those with whom they interacted".

 The most prolific source of slaves was natural reproduction (childbearing), since a child born to a slave was automatically a slave, without option, themselves.
 De Wet writes that Christian leaders such as John Chrysostom attempted to "guard the sexual integrity of the slave by desexualizing the slave's body and criminalizing its violation.
 Slaves were no longer morally neutral ground – having sex with a slave while married was adultery and if unmarried, fornication".
 These teachings, along with the proliferation of chastity among slaves who became Christian, and the spread of asceticism through Roman society as a respected value, may have lessened their sexual use and their reproductive value and impacted slavery directly.

 Chrysostom reflects Paul's dual teaching on slavery.
 He supported the obedience of slaves to their masters.
 He also told his church' audience, which consisted mostly of wealthy slave holders, that "Slavery is the result of greed, of degradation, of brutality, since Noah, we know, had no slave, nor Abel, nor Seth, nor those who came after them.
 The institution was the fruit of sin".
 MacMullen has written that slavery was "rebuked by Ambrose, Zeno of Verona, Gaudentius of Brescia, and Maximus of Turin", among others.
-Evidence indicates this oft repeated Christian discourse on slavery shaped late ancient feelings, tastes, and opinions concerning it.

 Runciman shows that strong reciprocity between Christians, combined with this kind of unconditional benevolence toward others, "made Christianity into a movement which, by the second half of the third century, the Roman state could neither ignore nor suppress".